Raathigesh/react-slate/README.md

 # React-Slate
-React JS interactive playground for your prototypes and experiments
+Interactive playground for your React JS prototypes and experiments